How to Choose the Right Driveway Alert Kit

 - Volume, volume control

-- Visual indicators such as a flashing light, led, or even a strobe
+- Visual indicators such as a flashing light, LED, or even a strobe

 - Outputs: For example, in the Safeguard Supply ERA-DSDCR kit, the receiver features 4 x 12V DC outputs.
-This allows you to add strobe lights, sirens, fire alarm bells, and buzzers to the receiver to provide visual indicators as well as increase the volume output of the receiver.
+This allows you to add strobe lights, sirens, fire alarm bells, and buzzers to the receiver to provide visual indicators and increase volume output.

 Our Driveway Alert Kit Recommendations